 Two years ago I interviewed with Google, Zillow, and Facebook for a software manager role.
-I went to Google and have since been singing its praises to friends and former co-workers (largely comprised of the poor souls who still remember working at pre-NYT-article Amazon).
+I went to Google and have since been singing its praises to friends and former co-workers (largely comprising poor souls who still remember working at pre-NYT-article Amazon).
 Lots of them asked me what the interview was like and many sought out my advice as they were preparing for their own interviews.
 So this is the article where I share with everyone what I did and hope it helps out a few folks.

 Step one: read Steve Yegge’s blog post